 Such is the effect on L’Oreal, that L’Oreal India managing director, Amit Jain, recently stated that as a result of the market impact and ever-changing consumer habits exacerbated by the recent global pandemic, the firm’s CEO had set a global mission for the brand to “evolve from a beauty to a beauty technology company.”

-The tool is made available to “anyone with a smartphone to analyze their skin and identify major skin concerns such as wrinkles, hyperpigmentation, texture, and dullness.”
+The tool is made available to “anyone with a smartphone to analyse their skin and identify major skin concerns such as wrinkles, hyperpigmentation, texture, and dullness.”

 (Source: Ministry XR)

-Popular social media platforms Facebook, Instagram, and YouTube incorporate its technology into banner advertisements that allow consumers to click and virtually try on makeup products without ever leaving their app.
-Brands like Chanel, YSL, Charlotte Tilbury, and Maybelline now too offer VR try on services across their website and mobile apps.
+Popular social media platforms Facebook, Instagram, and YouTube incorporate their technology into banner advertisements that allow consumers to click and virtually try on makeup products without ever leaving their app.
+Brands like Chanel, YSL, Charlotte Tilbury, and Maybelline now too offer VR try-on services across their website and mobile apps.

 Beauty subscription services